 Summary

 The Kenwell/Cosori/BlendWorks model is the best Vitamix knockoff blender in our view.
 It has a simple design that operates manually with two switches and a speed dial knob.
 So, it has fewer chances for failure as opposed to a machine with multiple pre-sets and a digital control panel.
-The machine is designed to run continuously for up to 6 min, which is the longest time among the most popular clones and can heat the liquid/soup to 152F (67C).
+The machine is designed to run continuously for up to 6 min, which is the longest time among the most popular dupes and can heat the liquid/soup to 152F (67C).
 It performs all the Vitamix functions with comparable quality, including kneading bread dough (not like other knockoffs on our list).
-The distributing companies for Kenwell, Cosori, and BlendWorls have very responsive customer service and a 1‑year warranty plus 1 or 2 years additional warranty (2 or 3 in total) if you register it within 14 days of purchase.
-So, it has the most functional blender and the most reliable one on our list.
+The distributing companies for Kenwell, Cosori, and BlendWorls have very responsive customer service and a 1‑year warranty plus 1 or 2 years of additional warranty (2 or 3 in total) if you register it within 14 days of purchase.
+So, it is the most functional and reliable blender on our list.

 Is the Vitamix Knockoff Blender Worth Buy?